krishnenduATU/Python1/README.md

 - Push the changes on local "dev" and "test" branches to remote repo
 - In the end, the changes from "dev" branch is pulled to "main" branch and issue is closed in GitHub.

-Reported bugs can be found at [Bug Fix](https://github.com/krishnenduATU/Python/issues?q=is%3Aissue+is%3Aclosed+label%3Abug)

 ## Feature Request

+Feature requests can be found at [Features](https://github.com/krishnenduATU/Python/issues?q=is%3Aissue+is%3Aclosed+label%3Aenhancement+)

 To create a new feature in the Python programs, developer should follow below steps :